-Funky smells coming from your home?
-Here are Domestic CEO's 9 easy recipes for natural, homemade ways to deodorize your home and the smelly things that enter (or live in) it.
+Funky smells hitting you when you walk in the door?
+Here are Domestic CEO's 8 easy recipes for natural, homemade ways to deodorize your home and the smelly things that enter (or live in) it.

-Has this happened to you: You walk into your home after being gone at work or out shopping, and whoa…something smells funky!
+You walk into your home after being gone at work or out shopping, and whoa … something smells funky!
 But where is it coming from?
 You sniff.
 You search.
 You’re stumped.
+Has this ever happened to you?

 Your home can be filled with all sorts of things that can make it smell downright yucky.
 When that happens, you may be tempted to quickly spray a commercial air freshener or light a candle, but those are just temporary cover-ups.
 You’ve really got to get to the root of the problem to remove that horrible stench from your home for good.

-Today, I’ve got 9 easy recipes for natural, homemade remedies to help deodorize and freshen your home:
+Today, I’ve got nine easy recipes for natural, homemade remedies to help deodorize and freshen your home:

 Tip #1: Homemade Room and Furniture Deodorizing Spray